StormarnSozial/SocialTrack/patchnotes.md

 # 1.3.1 (26.12.22 - now)
 - Cookie authentication
+- Sign data without page reload
+- Users with Power 40-49 can sign data of their teams now
+- No more viewing other teams from edit uri
 - Fixed redirect to login-page
+- Small security updates

 # 1.3 (19.12.22 - 20.12.22)
 - New user selection in teams view